VergeGroup/swift-verge/README.md

 **We're welcome to publish here your application which powered by Verge!**
 Please Submit from Pull requests

-## Mininal usage exmaple - In UIView - UIViewController
+## Minimal usage example - In UIView - UIViewController

 State-management is everywhere, you can put a store and start state-management.